 Name and qualifications Experience and special responsibilities Meetings held and attended # Appointment and resignation Dr M Ammerer MBBS FRACP General and Interventional Cardiologist with Western Cardiology.
 Extensive experience in acute coronary care, outpatient cardiology management and cardiac rehabilitation.
 Fellowships with the Brigham and Women's Hospital (Harvard Medical School) and the Royal Australasian College of Physicians.
-6 held 4 attended Appointed June 2005 Mr Warren Ford BEng(ChemEng) MAICD Warren Ford is an oil and gas professional with over 30 years' experience across technical, commercial, managerial and leadership roles in Australia and internationally.
+6 held 3 attended Appointed June 2005 Prof Mike Daube (AO) Prof Mike Daube has been Professor of Health Policy at Curtin University since 2005.
+Before this he was Director General of Health for Western Australia and Chair of the National Public Health Partnership.
+His other roles have included President of the Public Health Association of Australia, President of the Australian Council on Smoking and Health, Co-Chair of the National Alliance for Action on Alcohol, Deputy Chair of the Australian Government's National Preventative Health Taskforce and Chair of the Tobacco Expert Committee, Vice-Chair of the WHO-FCTC Expert Review Group, Chair of the UK Centre for Tobacco and Alcohol Studies Advisory Board, CEO of various government and non-government agencies, and chair, member and patron of many further committees and organisations in Australia and elsewhere.
+6 held 3 attended Appointed March 2017 Mr Warren Ford BEng(ChemEng) MAICD Warren Ford is an oil and gas professional with over 30 years' experience across technical, commercial, managerial and leadership roles in Australia and internationally.
 Mr Ford was Deputy Managing Director for Apache Energy Limited in Perth and is a former Vice Chair and Board Member of the Australian Petroleum and Exploration Association (APPEA), the peak national body representing Australia's oil and gas exploration and production industry.
 Mr Ford is a member of the Society of Petroleum Engineers and the Australian Institute of Company Directors.
-6 held 4 attended Appointed December 2013 Ms E Frankish BAgrSc (Hons) FAIFST MASM MIAFP Consultant Food Microbiologist with 30 years' experience in broad range of food science and environmental microbiology in government and private enterprise in Tasmania, NSW and Western Australia.
+0 held 0 attended Appointed December 2013 Resigned February 2017 Ms E Frankish BAgrSc (Hons) FAIFST MASM MIAFP Consultant Food Microbiologist with 30 years' experience in broad range of food science and environmental microbiology in government and private enterprise in Tasmania, NSW and Western Australia.
 Twelve years managing own diagnostic consulting laboratory.
 Wide committee experience including executive positions.
-6 held 6 attended Appointed December 2009 Ms Kylie Oliver, DipHlthSc(Nurs), BHlthSc(Nurs), GradDipHlthAdmin Kylie Oliver is a health professional with 25 years' experience in clinical, education, managerial, administrative and executive roles in the tertiary and country sectors in Western Australia and Queensland.
+1 held 1 attended Appointed December 2009 Resigned February 2017 Ms L Nelson BCom, MAppEp Chief Executive Officer of the South West Aboriginal Medical Service.
+Former Director of Indigenous Banking Solution for WA with Westpac Bank.
+Lesley has over 25 years' experience in Aboriginal health.
+Current member on the Cardiovascular Health Network Executive Advisory group.
+6 held 3 attended Appointed October 2012 Ms Kylie Oliver, DipHlthSc(Nurs), BHlthSc(Nurs), GradDipHlthAdmin Kylie Oliver is a health professional with 25 years' experience in clinical, education, managerial, administrative and executive roles in the tertiary and country sectors in Western Australia and Queensland.
 Kylie's visionary approach to improving patient outcomes has seen initiatives not only succeed within local organisations but been accepted across the State with significant impact.
-6 held 3 attended Appointed April 2015 Mr Andrew Raiter B Juris, LLB, GAICD Group Legal Counsel at HBF with 26 years' experience as a lawyer in both private practice and in house roles, in commerce, banking and finance.
-Expertise in board support and secretarial functions in not for profit organisations and a graduate of the AICD.
-6 held 6 attended Appointed June 2011 Dr Jamie Rankin, MBBS FRACP Head of Cardiology at Royal Perth Hospital.
-Participates in the 24-hour on-call angioplasty service for the treatment of acute myocardial infarction offered at Royal Perth Hospital and Hollywood Private Hospital.
-Dr Rankin is also the Director of clinical trials in Cardiology at Royal Perth Hospital.
-6 held 0 attended Appointed October 2015 Mr G Robson BCom MEc FACA FFSIA Partner in Sharyn Long Chartered Accountants.
-Lectured in accounting and finance for the University of Western Australia, RMIT and the Financial Services Institute of Australasia.
-Held senior executive positions in banking institutions and public companies.
-Chairman of the Heart Foundation's Investment Committee since 2009.
-6 held 6 attended Appointed June 2005
+6 held 1 attended Appointed April 2015 Mr Andrew Raiter B Juris, LLB, GAICD Group Legal Counsel at HBF with 26 years' experience as a lawyer in both private practice and in-house roles, in commerce, banking and finance.
+Expertise in board support and secretarial functions in not for profit organisations and a AICD Graduate.
+6 held 6 attended Appointed June 2011

-Directors' Report (continued) for the year ended 31 December 2016
+Directors' Report (continued) for the year ended 31 December 2017